-Former resident artists include: Christine Enos, Francis Cape, R. Thomas Tedrowe Jr., John Rais, Fo Wilson, Wendy Maruyama, Brian Gladwell, Christine Lee, Yuri Kobayashi, Yoav Liberman, Vivian Beer, Brian Newell, BA Harrington, Mark Gardner, Beth Ireland, Michael Cullen, and Isabelle Moore.
+Former resident artists include: Christine Enos, Francis Cape, R. Thomas Tedrowe Jr., John Rais, Fo Wilson, Wendy Maruyama, Brian Gladwell, Christine Lee, Yuri Kobayashi, Yoav Liberman, Vivian Beer, Brian Newell, BA Harrington, Mark Gardner, Beth Ireland, Michael Cullen, Isabelle Moore, Stephen Yusko and Jason Schneider.

-The AIR program is made possible in part through the generosity of the Windgate Foundation.
+The WAIR program is made possible in part through the generosity of the Windgate Foundation.

 Residencies will be offered in 15-week blocks, corresponding to the fall/spring academic calendar.
 Selection criteria will include quality of current portfolio, potential for artistic and professional growth, technical skill, and ability to communicate with students in a studio environment.
 A successful application to the program must contain: